"Dynamical" interactions and gauge invariance: The Poincar e group

-where $\psi$ is an $N$-component function, $\beta^\mu$ ($\mu=0,1,2,3$), and $\rho$ are $N\times N$ matrices independent of $x$.
-Following Bhabha's conception~\cite{Bhabha:1945zz}, it is ``\dots\ logical to assume that the fundamental equations of the elementary particles must be first-order equations of the form~(\ref{eq10}) and that all properties of the particles must be derivable from these without the use of any further subsidiary conditions.''
+where $\psi$ is an $N$-component function, $\gamma^\mu$ ($\mu=0,1,2,3$), and $\rho$ are $N\times N$ matrices independent of $x$.
+Following Bhabha's conception~\cite{Bhabha:1945zz}, it is ``\dots\ logical to assume that the fundamental equations of the elementary particles must be first-order equations of the form~(\ref{eq10}) and that all properties of the particles must be derivable from these without the use of any further subsidiary conditions.''\footnote{In order to avoid confusion, we have to emphazise that in citing Bhabha~\cite{Bhabha:1945zz} we do not imply Eq.~(\ref{eq10}) to be the Bhabha equation.
+Instead, the equation is a generalization of the Dirac equation, obeying the Lorentz conditions explained in the following.} Therefore, different from Napsuciale's approach~\cite{Napsuciale:2006wr} we start from first order differential equations.

 The principle of relativity states that a change of the reference frame cannot have implications for the motion of the system.
 This means that Eq.~(\ref{eq10}) is invariant under Lorentz transformations.
-Equivalently, the Lorentz symmetry of the system means the covariance and form-invariance of Eq.~(\ref{eq10}) under the transformation in Eq.~(\ref{eq01}), i.e.\ the transformed wave equation is equivalent to the old one.
-Therefore, we require that every solution $\psi'(x')$ of the transformed equation

-can be obtained as Lorentz transformation of the solution $\psi(x)$ of Eq.~(\ref{eq10}) in the original system and that the solutions in the original and transformed systems are in one-to-one correspondence.
+Equivalently, the Lorentz symmetry of the system means the covariance and form invariance of Eq.~(\ref{eq10}) under the transformation in Eq.~(\ref{eq01}), i.e.\ the transformed wave equation is equivalent to the old one.
+Therefore, we require that every solution $\psi^\Lambda(\Lambda x)$ of the transformed equation $\DD^\Lambda(\Lambda\partial)\psi^\Lambda(\Lambda x)=0$ can be obtained as Lorentz transformation of the solution $\psi(x)$ of Eq.~(\ref{eq10}) in the original system and that the solutions in the original and transformed systems are in one-to-one correspondence.
 The explicit form of the covariance follows from Eq.~(\ref{eq05}),